What is ISRC?

 This is often used to indicate whether the recording is a remix or similar.
 An original version usually has 0 at the end, while remixes usually have 1, 2, 3 and so on, one digit up for each new remix.
 This ensures that each remix gets a unique ISRC code, while the preceding numbers are the same, thus showing which song has been remixed.

-In the example above, this is the original version of the third song on the fourth release of 2022.
+In the illustration above, this is the original version of the third song on the fourth release of 2022.

 ISRC example of a release